The S.O. What! Literacy, Life Skills, and Character Education Curriculum for Teen and Young Parents

 A Life Skills Curriculum for Teen and Young Parents that Improves Literacy

 The S.O.
 What!
 Literacy, Life Skills, and Character Education curriculum guides students through my journey from bullying and insecurity to confidence and success becoming a mother at 15 along the way.
 Through the text along with the workbook and journal, students explore the obstacles that I encountered as a young mother, discuss my challenges and choices, and examine their own.
 The curriculum helps students discover who they are, what they like, and possible career paths to pursue.
 With a focus on helping young parents achieve success by overcoming their obstacles, eliminating their excuses, and calculating their choices, the curriculum addresses tough topics that impact students’ lives the most.
-The non-fiction text has an estimated Lexile band of 1050-1160, which aptly supports the Common Core emphasis on text range, quality and complexity.
+The non-fiction text has an estimated Lexile band of 1050-1160, which aptly supports the Higher Learning Standands emphasis on text range, quality and complexity.
 Most importantly, even students who have said they don’t like to read are actively reading the text and improving their literacy skills.

 A Teen and Young Parent Curriculum that Helps Schools and Programs: